pwright/skupper-example-message-broker/README.md

 # Accessing a message broker using Skupper

-Use [Skupper](https://skupper.io/) to consume from a job queue in a private datacenter
+Use [Skupper](https://skupper.io/) to consume from a job queue in a private datacenter and process the jobs in the public cloud

 * [Overview](#overview)
 * [Prerequisites](#prerequisites)